 "You found him."

-Instead we strolled along in step.
-We talked moving among the shoppers as if acquaintances that accidentally met and needed to catch up on conversation as we answered each other’s inquiries.
+Instead, we strolled along, in step, among the shoppers as if acquaintances that accidentally met and needed to catch up on conversation.

-He led us to kiosk for tea, an innocent excuse for continued contact with him.
+He led to a kiosk for tea, an innocent excuse for continued contact.
 Facing one another he formally introduced himself as Edward and asked my name.
 I told him Elizabeth.
-As we exchanged interests, he led the conversation.
-When I asked what he did he replied he was a student but when pressed, revealed he was doing his medical internship.
+As the tea simmered, we exchanged interests as he led the conversation.
+When I asked what he did he replied he was a student but when pressed revealed he was doing his medical internship.
 A flush of unease swept me.
 I was a simple girl.
-He would soon find me a foolish one.
+He would soon find me foolish.

-He didn’t ask, "What I did".
-Instead he asked.
-"What I liked".
+He didn’t ask, what I did.
+Instead, he asked, what I liked.
 His confidence, demeanor, pleasant voice spawned comradeship.
-When I spoke, he listened attentively, responded based on what I said.
-He didn’t interrupt my thread to inform me of his august opinion like my husband.
+When I spoke, he listened attentively, responded based on what I said, and didn’t interrupt my thread of speech to inform me of his august opinion like my husband.
 I stared at his full lips, mesmerized by his attention.

 Our tea was innocent but we knew better.
 He had an agenda.
 I encouraged it.
-He could see my wedding ring but made no comment.
+He could see my wedding ring but did not comment on it.
 We continued our tea act with the pot between us from which he added to my cup now and then.
 I thought of Alice In Wonderland and her tea party.
 I too was in a fantasy.
 For the first time, I was romantically smitten.

 I’ve found what I’m missing.